15 Uplifting Activities for People with Limited Mobility

 Related: Sensory Stimulation with Wind Chimes

-What activities have you found to work well for people confined to bed?
+What activities have you found work well for people with limited mobility, particularly those with little or no verbal communication?

 what are the different activities that can be suggested to an elderly who is bedridden and have arthritis in fingers?